As with other industries, artificial intelligence(AI) is poised to transform the cinema and movie industry across its entire value chain.

 Natural Language Processing(NLP): AI systems can now understand human language, generate text, and much more.
 The impact of NLP is felt in script analysis, subtitle generation, dialogue writing, and storyboarding.

 Generative Adversarial Networks(GANs): This generative modeling approach uses deep learning techniques such as convolution neural networks.
 This has several use cases, especially in image synthesis.
 Filmmakers can generate realistic outputs depending on the input data.
-For instance, it can be used in DeOldify models, which apply color to recognized images and patterns [10].
+For instance, it can be used in DeOldify models, which apply color to recognized images and patterns10.

 Computer vision: this technique has been infused across different points in the movie production pipeline.
 It can be used in virtual production, motion tracking, face tracking, and scene analysis.

-Use Cases of AI in Cinema and Movie Making
+Use cases of AI in cinema and movie making

-Scriptwriting and Storytelling
+Scriptwriting and storytelling

 Movie scripts, and storylines are every movie’s backbone, enabling filmmakers to weave compelling narratives and scenes.
 AI-powered software can process copious amounts of data from past films, scripts, and books.
 This allows it to output different unique plots, dialogues, locations, props, and even characters based on user input.

+In 2016, an AI named Benjamin scripted a short movie called Sunspring12.
+The AI used Long short-term memory recurrent neural network.
+It learned from content written between the 1980s -1990s, and could output scripts depending on the preset requirements.
 From the generated story, it’s also possible to automatically extract elements such as dialogue, main characters, location, and the different prompts needed.
 Using NLP methods, filmmakers can also determine the audio and visual effects coupled with the required scenes and number of shots.

-Other Startups, like Belgium-based ScriptBook, have carved a niche in movie script analysis, AI-driven content validation, and story generation [14].
+Companies like Botnik and Taskade are currently offering movie script generation services.
+They rely on NLP and ML to generate different script elements13.
+Scriptwriters can use prompts to generate ideas, outlines, and full-length scripts for short films.
+Other Startups, like Belgium-based ScriptBook, have carved a niche in movie script analysis, AI-driven content validation, and story generation14.
 Their software uses predictive analytics, deep learning, ML, and NLP to predict the commercial success of a film based on a script.

 Pre-production

 The pre-production phase involves various activities, including scheduling, financing, and location scouting.
 The use of AI helps film producers save resources and make data driven decisions.
 The ability of AI-powered programs to analyze large datasets and identify patterns make it possible to extract information and output recommendations.
+For instance, filmmakers can get insights about the target audience, including finer details like gender and age.
+By using ML to analyze datasets, producers can derive the profile of their potential audience with high accuracy.
+World-renowned movie studios like 20th Century Fox have used ML to predict audiences.
+The team created Merlin Video, a computer vision solution that learns the dense representation of their movie trailers.
+The tools can then help predict a movie’s future audience based on its trailer15.

 Other activities, such as storyboarding, also benefit from AI integration.
 AI-driven storyboarding tools allow text input, such as scripts describing different scenes and shots.
 The algorithm uses NLP to understand the user input and computer visuals to output the corresponding visual representation.
+It’s possible to use these tools to offload the initial design brainstorming.
+The tools will often produce inclusive designs while limiting outputting of edge cases.
+Examples of AI-powered storyboarding software include Krock and Storyboardhero16.

-Tools like RivetAI by End Cue have a scheduling option that considerably impacts choosing the optimal path for movie production [17].
+AI can also help determine the best actors who fit certain narratives based on metrics from previous performances.
+Additionally, it can be used effectively for scheduling, considering the multiple variables like actor availability, logistics, and location readiness that need to align simultaneously.
+Tools like RivetAI by End Cue have a scheduling option that considerably impacts choosing the optimal path for movie production17.
 RivetAI, for instance, deals with the combinatorial optimization issue, using previously solved scheduling problems and other AI techniques, such as mixed integer linear problem.
 The company states that it expects film projects to save in double-digit percentages in time and cost efficiencies compared to when scheduling optimization was done by hand.

+Mitchel Blocks, an Academy Award-winning executive producer, thinks AI is the easy way to simplify the pre-production process, from budgeting to casting18.
 Companies like Cinelytic provide solutions that influence the pre-production and movie planning phase.
-It primarily offers analytics and a predictive intelligence engine to help movie studios greenlight movies and better determine release dates [19].
+It primarily offers analytics and a predictive intelligence engine to help movie studios greenlight movies and better determine release dates19.

 Production